 The fellows will be assigned to a senior laboratory staff member of one of the hosting institutes who will be the main supervisor and primary contact.
 The main supervisor will monitor the progress according to the programme objectives, and be the contact person for ECDC, the programme office and the EUPHEM forum.
 A co-supervisor will follow the day-to-day work of the fellow in agreement with the main supervisor.
-Co supervisor is also responsible for communication with project supervisors if main supervisor in case of absence or leave and help fellow with administrations issues when main supervisor is not available.
+Co supervisor is also responsible for communication with project supervisors if main supervisor is not available, alternate main supervisor at the forum, alternate main supervisor in case of absence or leave and help fellow with administrations issues when main supervisor is not available.
 Epidemiology supervisor will help the fellow with epidemiology core competency (outbreak investigation and surveillance), facilitate participation of the fellow in outbreak investigation, and review epidemiology output of the fellow, link EUPHEM fellow with EPIET fellow, link microbiology department with Epidemiology department.